Nerwyn/material-rounded-theme/README.md

 You may find it useful to also create a text helper, and to then set the base color sensor to its state using a template like `{{ states("input_text.material_you_base_color") }}`.

-#### Alternate Schemes and Contrast
+### Alternate Schemes and Contrast

 In addition to the modern Android color scheme, [Material Color Utilities](https://github.com/material-foundation/material-color-utilities) offers several alternate schemes.
-You can use these schemes by creating helper template sensors similar to the base color sensors above with the name `material_you_scheme`.
+You can use these schemes by creating helper template sensors similar to the base color sensors above with the name `Material You Scheme` (sensor entity ID `sensor.material_you_scheme`).

 | Name        | Description                                                                                                                                                                                                                                                                                                                                                                                                             |
 | ----------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |